 This park offers the traditional simplicity of a splash pad with some extra features that make it fun but not overly flashy.
-Among other features, kids are sure to love the bell spray column and ground geyser, and parents will love the safe rubber pad surface.
+Some of the features kids are sure to love include the bell spray column and ground geyser, while parents love the safe rubber pad surface.

 Tony Marron Park Splash Pad